 No. 2: Military Press Behind the Head

 This shoulder move, in which you lift a barbell up and down behind the head, can cause the same problems as the lat pull–down behind the head.

 A Safer Military Press

-A safer shoulder alternative: When doing the military press, keep the bar or dumbbells in front of your head.
+A safer shoulder alternative: When doing the military press, keep the bar in front of your head.
 Stand with the weight no lower than the collarbone and keep your upper body upright.
 The exercise can also be done seated.
 Always sit straight against a back support, and keep the natural curve in your spine, with upper back and glutes pressed to the chair.